spirio-sessions/grammar-music/meta/ma-todo.md

   - series of rhythmic figures of some length
   - allow different lengths
   - dispatch probabilistically
+- replay mechanic for protocols in midi debugger?

 ## Notes
 ### Cognitive Linguistics (Ron Langacker)